fossfreedom/alternative-toolbar/README.md

     <img alt="Enable plugin" src="http://i.imgur.com/UUzyfhH.png" />
 </p>

-You might also need to enable the player controls & source menu, this can be done from the menu:
+If you need to enable the player controls & source menu, this can be done from the menu:

  - Menu ->
    - View ->